nventurino/athena/BackEnd/README.md

 * **URL Params**

-`'s3location': ''`
+`'s3location': ''` This is the location of the audiofile.

+`'sessionName':''`  This will also decide the output bucket.
+This needs to be new everytime.

- (This is bad design, probably should not be a URL param but making life easy for now.)
+ (This is bad design, these params should not be URL params but making life easy for build weekend)

+ Note the bucket will always be `gbw-team24-test` for the hackathon.

 * **Success Response:**